-We are pleased to unveil, on Thursday 20th May 2021, the latest community, environmental project, a stainless steel globe that illustrates the importance Cleethorpes has as a feeding stop off point in the global migration.
+We are pleased to unveil, on Thursday 20th May 2021, the latest community, environmental project, a stainless steel globe that illustrates the importance Cleethorpes has as a feeding stop-off point in global migration.

 The stainless steel Globe is 2 metres tall, and the unique design is crafted to illustrate the vital role Cleethorpes plays in one of the largest international bird migrations on the planet, across the East Atlantic Flyway – which allows the Humber Estuary to act as a rich feeding ground, and ‘pit stop’ on their journey.

 Designed by one of Blackrow’s owners, Glenn Ritchie, and manufactured by skilled tradesman Kris Salt with apprentice Tom Hill, the intricate process of the build took around 350 hours to complete.

 Gary Pexman, Director at Blackrow, explained the process.